LavaMoat/lavamoat.github.io/src/content/docs/guides/policy-diff.md

 - Check if new relationships in `packages` are pointing to packages with very [powerful APIs](#powerful-apis) (e.g. spawning child processes in Node.js)
 - Be aware that the identifier may change to `pkgC>actual-name` from `pkgB>pkgA>actual-name` BUT!
 If the package now also has totally different powers, it's likely a different package of the same name.
 Investigate! `npm ls actual-name` should help
 - When a new package is added, consider limiting its powers to what you actually use
+  - If you see a big bag of capabilities being exposed (like `document` in the browser or `process` in node.js) always try to narrow it down to a reasonable minimum.

 #### Best Practices for Finding Suspicious Changes